avneet25/Scientific-calc/README.md

 ## Contact Information
 This application was built as an independent project for the course COMP-2430 For developer contact you can reach out through the email below. <br/>
-Praneeth R. Jakkala : pjakkala@lakeheadu.ca <br/>
+Praneeth R. Jakkala : <br/>
-Avneet Kaur : akaur23@lakeheadu.ca
+Avneet Kaur :

 ## TroubleShooting tips